aaronicsubstances/bridge-arithmetic/arithmetic-tables.md

 ### Addition and Subtraction

-Given an addition or subtraction problem involving signed numbers (like 3 + -2, -2 &minus; 5), first ensure that the second operand is not negative by using the following identities:
+Given an addition or subtraction problem involving signed numbers (like 3 + -2, -2 &minus; 5), first ensure that the second operand is not negative by using the following:

 1. a + -b = a &minus; b ; E.g. 3 + -2 = 3 - 2 ; -10 + -3 = -10 &minus; 3
 1. a &minus; -b = a + b ; E.g. 3 &minus; -2 = 3 + 2 ; -6 &minus; -4 = -6 + 4

-After that finish the calculation by applying one of the following cases, which are based on the operation and whether the first operand is negative or positive:
+After that finish the calculation by employing the number line in the following way:

-1. First operand is negative, minus positive number: The magnitude of the answer will be the sum of the magnitudes of the operands; and the answer will be negative.
-E.g. -2 &minus; 5 = -7 ; -10 + -3 = -10 &minus; 3 = -13
-2. First operand is positive, plus positive number: The magnitude of the answer will be the sum of the magnitudes of the operands; and the answer will be positive.
-E.g. 3 &minus; -2 = 3 + 2 = 5
-3. First operand is negative, plus positive number: The magnitude of the answer will be the larger magnitude minus the smaller magnitude; and the sign of the answer will be the sign of the operand with the larger magnitude.
-E.g. -3 + 2 = -1 ; -2 + 3 = 1 ; -6 &minus; -4 = -6 + 4 = -2
-4. First operand is positive, minus positive number: The magnitude of the answer will be the larger magnitude minus the smaller magnitude.
-   If the first operand has the larger magnitude, then its sign will be the sign of the answer.
-Else the sign of the answer will be the opposite of the sign of the first operand.
-   E.g. 3 &minus; 2 = 1 ; 1 &minus; 4 = -3 ; 3 + -2 = 3 &minus; 2 = 1 ; 2 + -3 = 2 &minus; 3 = -1

-The number line can be used to visualize and remember these cases in the following way, after ensuring that the second operand is positive.

 1. Start from zero, and locate the first operand on the number line to the left or right of zero depending on whether it is negative or positive respectively.
 Note this as an initial movement to the left or right.
 1. Next, interpret an addition as a movement to the right and interpret a subtraction as a movement to the left.